renatocarvalho/blog/source/2012-07-15-working-with-icon-fonts.html.markdown

     <a class="cool icon"></a>

+> Note: Using SVG in the `@font-face` rule will only in Chrome.

-SVG only works in Chrome, that's why it's my browser of choice for web development.
-So my workflow is, I'll change something in the SVG file and refresh my page to see the changes.
-If it still needs adjusting, then I can hop back to Inkscape, make the necessarry changes, switch back to Chrome and refresh to see the changes.
+My workflow now is: I'll change something in the SVG file and refresh my page to see the changes.
+If I still need to do something, I hop back to Inkscape, make the necessarry changes, switch back to Chrome and refresh the page.

-Once you think it's good to go, we can convert our SVG to a font file.
+Once I'm happy with the result, i'll then convert the SVG file into a font file.

 Converting SVG files in FontForge {#converting-in-fontforge}
 ------------------------------------------------------------

-[TTF support](http://caniuse.com/#search=ttf) is available to most browsers.
-So let's use this format for now.
+[TTF support](http://caniuse.com/#search=ttf) is available on most browsers.
+So let's use this for now.
 Open up your terminal again and change directory to your project.

     $ cd my_project/fonts/